-- The configuration space is the ensemble of all possible (microscopic) configurations of a system for a specified set of external parameters (N,V). - Ω is a continuous, 3N dimensional space with the constraint that each atom coordinate lies inside the volume V. - •For a givem macrostate Y, it is not possible to know the exact microscopic state of a system.
-One can specify only a probability, P(X, t | Y), that the system is in a particular microstate, X, at some time t for a given macro-state Y. - Statistical physics tells us how P(X, t | Y) changes with time for non-equilibrium systems when Y is fixed.
+• The configuration space is the set of all possible (microscopic) configurations of a system for a specified set of external parameters (T,N,V).

+• Ω is a continuous, 3N dimensional space with the constraint that each atom coordinate lies inside the volume V. Each point of Ω is a possible microstate.

+•For a given macrostate Y, it is not possible to know the exact microscopic state of a system.
+One can specify only a probability, p(X, t | Y), that the system is in a particular microstate, X, at some instant of time t for a given macro-state Y.

+• Statistical physics tells us how p(X, t | Y) changes with time for nonequilibrium systems when Y is fixed.